Overview - What are single-gene disorders?

 - Identification of the causative variant underlying a particular monogenic disorder allows for gene-specific prognostication based on cases reported in literature.

 - WES can help facilitate genetic counseling by enabling more accurate estimates of recurrence risk in the family.

 - Genetic information can contribute to guiding subsequent pregnancies or identifying other at-risk family members.

 - Targeted molecular therapy may be available for the specific genetic mutation that can help to improve patient outcomes.

 Products related to Exome sequencing of single-gene disorders

-For clinical researchers looking to utilize the WES approach in their own studies, Eurofins Genomics offers a complete service package with INVIEW Core Exome (37 Mb) or the INVIEW Whole Exome (60 Mb).
-The products offer highly efficient exome capture and high fidelity NGS on the Illumina platform and professional BioIT analysis, including optional use of QIAGEN’s Ingenuity Variant Analysis tool.
+For clinical researchers looking to utilize the WES approach in their own studies, Eurofins Genomics offers a complete service package with INVIEW Exome.
+The product offers highly efficient exome capture and high fidelity NGS on the Illumina platform and professional BioIT analysis, including optional use of QIAGEN’s QCI Interpret Translational tool.